UniversalDependencies/docs/_hy/feat/Tense.md

 Actions that happen before or during a future event is expressed using an auxiliary.
 Imperfect or present finite form of auxilariy in periphrastic future (accompanied by future participle of main verb) is tagged `Tense=Imp` or `Tense=Pres` accordingly, not `Tense=Fut`, while there will be a tense / aspect (`Aspect=Prosp`) information at the participle (e.g. _<b>Վազելու</b> էի տուն։&nbsp;_ “<b></b>”, _<b>Վազելու</b> եմ տուն։&nbsp;_ “<b></b>”).

 Note also, that there is an elaborate system of parallel tense/aspect/mood forms (traditionally called “secondary compound tenses”) formed periphrastically by forms of the auxiliary _լինեմ&nbsp;_ and the resultative, processual and future participles of the main verb.
 They expressing actions that happened before, during, and after past or present reference.
-For these periphrastically forms we use `Tense=Imp` or `Tense=Pres` with proper perfect (`Perf`) habitual (`Hab`) or progressive (`Prog`) `Aspect`.
+For these periphrastically forms we use `Tense=Imp` or `Tense=Pres` with proper perfect (`Perf`),  imperfect (`Imp`) or progressive (`Prog`) `Aspect`.

 ### <a name="Past">`Past`</a>: past tense / preterite / aorist